top of page

 Dani Resh’s fantasy novel, Compass to Vinland, is the first book in a middle-grade fantasy series.
 Told in the first-person narrative from Wren’s point of view, the plot is full of captivating twists and turns and the dynamics between the young people are so realistic, young readers will instantly relate.
 There are all manner of characters one would expect to find in a middle-grade school setting: bullies and those who are bullied, those who wish and try to remain invisible, mean teachers, team leaders, evildoers, dysfunctional adults and so much more.
 This makes the story very realistic.
 The compass, interestingly, is more than a treasure.
 A tool to guide young people, it's a metaphor for life itself and where it will take us.
 Fascinating concept.
 The descriptive narrative is full of interesting details.
 Dialogue breaks up the lengthy narrative passages and helps move the story along.
 This book will definitely appeal to the older middle-grade audience.

-Reviewed by Dakota Love from Reedsy Discovery
+Review of Compass to Vinland by Dakota Love from Reedsy Discovery

 4 Stars